apache/druid/docs/do-not-merge.md

 The EXPLAIN PLAN result includes a new column `ATTRIBUTES` that describes the attributes of a query.

-For more information, see [SQL translation](https://druid.apache.org/docs/latest/querying/sql-translation.html)
+For more information, see [SQL translation](https://druid.apache.org/docs/latest/querying/sql-translation.html).

 [#14391](https://github.com/apache/druid/pull/14391)

-### New query filters

-TBD

 ## Metrics and monitoring

 ### Monitor for Overlord and Coordinator service health